Cover image of "Death of a Red Heroine," a Chinese police procedural

 Qiu Xiaolong was born in Shanghai in 1953.
 He received a BA in English and an MA in English Literature from universities in China and worked for two years as an associate professor at a third institution.
 Qiu traveled to the United State in 1988 to research a book on T. S. Eliot at Washington University in St. Louis under a Ford Foundation grant.
 Following the Tiananmen Square massacre in June 1989, he remained in the US to avoid persecution by the Chinese Communist Party.
 He received an MA and PhD in Comparative Literature from Washington University and joined the faculty there.
 He and his family still live in St. Louis.

 You’ll find the sequel to this novel at A Loyal Character Dancer (In a Chinese murder mystery, the legacy of the Cultural Revolution looms large).
-The third book is When Red Is Black (This gripping crime novel shows China in transition).
+The third book is When Red Is Black (This gripping crime novel shows China in transition) and th fourth is A Case of Two Cities (A detective investigates corruption in the Chinese Communist Party).

 This novel is one of The best mysteries and thrillers of 2022.